Azure-Samples/active-directory-dotnetcore-devicecodeflow-v2/README.md

             }

         ...
-        // error handling omited here (see sample for details) return result;
+        // error handling omitted here (see sample for details) return result;
     }
 ```